dhondta/zotero-cli/README.md

 ## Quick Start

 The first time you start it, the tool will ask for your API identifier and key.
 It will cache it to `~/.zotero/creds.txt` this persmissions set to `rw` for your user only.
 Data is cached to `~/.zotero/cache/`.
+If you are using a shared group library, you can either pass the "`-g`" ("`--group`") option in your `zotero-cli` command or, for setting it permanently, touch an empty file `~/.zotero/group`.

 - Manually update cached data